December 3, 2016

 I BURY THE LIVING (1958)

 Richard Boone is appointed chairman of a committee that oversees a large cemetery.
+His acting skill shows restraint and does not go overboard with the character’s emotions.
+He is quite creditable and, as usual, improves this film.
 A thirty-four-year-old Theodore Bikel, the caretaker, does his best old man routine with a Scottish accent in one of the more obvious wigs from makeup artist, Jack Pierce, who may have lost interest in the film at some point.
-Bikel is not that convincing as a very old man but he had a nice limp going there for a while.
-There is a map resembling a Picasso sketch of the cemetery grounds on the office wall.
-Black pins mark the filled graves and white pins indicate unoccupied graves.
-Boone accidentally places two black pins where they should not be and both persons mysteriously die in an automobile accident.
-Surely a coincidence.
-Until it repeatedly happens either through experimentation or challenges from doubters.
-Boone believes he is cursed and he falls helplessly into a deep depression.
-His acting skill shows restraint and does not go overboard with the character’s emotions.
-He is quite creditable and improves the film.
+Bikel is not that convincing but he had a nice limp going there for a while.

-The body count is up to seven over Boone’s pin pushing spree.
+The body count is up to seven from Boone’s pin-pushing spree.
 In an epiphany, he decides that if black pins give him the power of death, white pins might give him the power of life.
-He replaces all of the black pins with white pins and discovers that those graves have been dug up with nothing in the plots.
-If you are still a believer at this point the climactic finish may spoil it.
+He replaces all of the black pins with white pins.
+He discovers that certain graves have been dug but no casket in the plots.
+If you believe in this preposterous scheme, the climactic finish may spoil it.
 Hokum has an equally powerful force over people.
 I should mention that Bickel’s character is nuts.

-Note: Some cinematography effects are artistically done by Frederick Gately.
-The map causes much distress for Boone and at one point appears to glow, consuming the cemetery office and Boone.
-At one point, after being struck by Bikel, an overhead light is swinging back and forth casting light and shadows across the pins in the map creating a dizzying optical illusion.
-At another point, Boone’s silhouette is superimposed on the map as an animated graphic illustration, eliciting an out-of-body experience for him.
+Note: Some cinematography effects are artistically well done by Gately.
+The map causes much distress for Boone and near the climax appears to glow, consuming Boone.
+At one point, after being struck by Bikel, an overhead light swings back and forth casting light and shadows across the pins in the map creating a dizzying optical illusion.
+Another has Boone’s silhouette superimposed on the map as an animated graphic illustration, eliciting an out-of-body experience for him.
 Watching this film may have the same effect.